MortimerMcMire/MWSE-QuickLoot/README.md

 # MWSE-QuickLoot
 QuickLoot
 by mort
-Version 1.2
+Version 1.7

-Adds a Fallout 4-style to Morrowind.
+Adds a Fallout 4-style loot menu to Morrowind.
 Requires MWSE-lua.
+Mod of the Month January 2019

+1.7 update:
+-Press "loot all" on an empty npc or creature to dispose of their corpse -Fixed empty window showing up on some plant containers

+1.6 update:
+-fixed spacebar resetting index (thanks Unappendixed)

+1.5 update:
+-fixed crash on specific trapped containers
+-fixed not being able to type your alternate loot key in the console because it would autoclose the menu

+1.4 update:
+-Added an option to use spacebar to take items, and (default) z to open the regular container menu -Arrow keys can now be used to scroll through items

+1.3 update:
+-full graphic herbalism lua support
+-fixes dead actor tooltips
+-adds support for a "quick enable/disable" key in case you can't decide whether you want to be quickly looting or not

 1.2 update:
--allows looting from dead npcs / creatures
+-Allows looting from dead npcs / creatures
--added interop which allows external mwse-lua mods to disable the quickloot menu
+-Added interop which allows external mwse-lua mods to disable the quickloot menu

 1.1 update:
 -Fixed bloat issue where containers viewed but not looted acted as though they were altered.